 Layering lessons for people who don’t practice often

 From one always cold person to another, this is my definitive layering system for each temperature range that keeps me perfectly cozy, but not stuffy and claustrophobic.
 Trust me, I have gotten it wrong in every way possible before I finally figured out the system that works for me.

 As I learned the hard way, layering isn’t just about piling shirts over shirts over shirts, and then topping your shirt-cake with a big jacket.
 Instead, each layer should serve a specific purpose to help keep you warm, which allows you to wear as few layers as possible.
-The most mind-blowing lesson I learned was that more layers does not guarantee more warmth, so keep that in mind and giggle at caricature image of me in your brain making the ridiculous mistakes I’m about to tell you about.
+The most mind-blowing lesson I learned the hard way is that more layers does not guarantee more warmth.
+Keep that in mind and giggle at a caricature image of me in your brain making the ridiculous mistakes I’m about to tell you about.

 Practical outfits tailored for travel

 These outfits are tailored for travel when you really want practical and comfortable outfits.
 This way you can enjoy your trip and not fuss too much over what you are wearing.
 All of the outfits are casual and basic, but can be dressed up with accessories if you want.
 Personally, I will wear a hat when necessary and and gloves when really necessary, but I avoid scarves whenever possible because I find them annoying to wear and annoying to carry when I need to un-layer.

 I have encountered each of the following temperature ranges during different trips and somehow managed to dress wrong every single time, often because I didn’t actually know what any given temperature felt like in real life.
 While I can’t tell you exactly how you will perceive a temperature, what I can tell you is that I am a pretty chilly person, so if you’re at all like me then you’ll probably find this useful.